nds-org/nbi-pilot/README.md

 # NBI Pilot

-This repository contains information related to the NDS Labs National Bridge Infrastructure (NBI) data pilot.
+This repository contains preliminary information related to the NDS Labs National Bridge Infrastructure (NBI) data pilot.
 This pilot consists of a MongoDB containing the NBI dataset and a Jupyter environment with sample notebook for use in the Labs Workbench system.

 ## Labs Workbench
 The [Labs Workbench](https://www.workbench.nationaldataservice.org) is a service of the National Data Service (NDS).
 To register for an account: